samguyer/adel/README.md

 Every Adel function contains a minimum of three things: return type `adel`, and macros `abegin`, `asteps:`, and `aend` at the begining and end of the function.
 But otherwise, the code is almost identical.
 The key feature is that we can run blink concurrently, like this:

-    aboth( blink(3, 500), blink(4, 500) );
+    atogether( blink(3, 500), blink(4, 500) );

 This code does exactly what we want: it blinks the two lights at different intervals at the same time.
-We can aluse the `auntileither` macro to call two routines and check which one finished first.
-This macro is useful for things like timeouts:
+The `atogether` macro waits until both functions are complete, which is not always desirable.
+For example, we might want to blink a light until a button is pressed.
+Assuming we have a `button` function (shown later), we can use the `auntil` construct:

+    auntil( button(pin), blink(3, 350) );

+The same construct could be use to implement a timeout by defining a function that simply delays for a specified amount of time:

     adel timeout(int ms) {
       abegin;